drumondbeto/drumondbeto/README.md

 # Hi 👋, i'm Humberto Drumond

 - 🔥 I'm a software developer, currently open to work!
-- 🌱 I'm currently learning .NET Core 5
+- 🌱 I'm currently learning .NET Core 5, Docker and Azure DevOps
 - 📫 How to reach me:
   - This is my LinkedIn: https://www.linkedin.com/in/humberto-wilson-drumond-vasconcelos-563349146/
   - You can e-mail me at: humbertowdumond@gmail.com